tisha3004/tisha3004/README.md

 - 🌱 I’m currently learning  web development using flask and app development in java...
 - 📫 Mail ID: mehtatisha35@gmail.com...
 - I can built creative websites using HTML,CSS,JS,Python,PHP
-- And also have knowledge of app development in java and basic websites using Django
+- And also have knowledge of app development in java and basic websites using Django and Flask

 <!---
 tisha3004/tisha3004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.